Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiographynophoto} {Ammar El Falou [M]} (ammar.falou@kaust.edu.sa) received in 2013 his Ph.D. degree in communication and information science from IMT Atlantique, Brest, France.
-In 2014, he worked as a postdoctoral at Orange Labs, Sophia Antipolis, France.
-From 2015 to 2020, he was an Assistant Professor at Lebanese International University (LIU).
-From 2020 to 2021, he was an Assistant Professor at ESIEE Paris, France.
+\begin{IEEEbiographynophoto} {Ammar El Falou [M]} (ammar.falou@kaust.edu.sa) received his Ph.D. degree in communication and information science from IMT Atlantique, France, in 2013.
 He is currently a Research Engineer at King Abdullah University of Science and Technology (KAUST), Saudi Arabia.
-His current research interests include massive MIMO systems, rural connectivity and power-efficient wireless communication systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Mohamed-Slim~Alouini [F]} (slim.alouini@kaust.edu.sa) was born in Tunis, Tunisia.
-He received the Ph.D. degree in Electrical Engineering from the California Institute of Technology (Caltech), Pasadena, CA, USA, in 1998.
-He served as a faculty member in the University of Minnesota, Minneapolis, MN, USA, then in the Texas A\&M University at Qatar, Education City, Doha, Qatar before joining King Abdullah University of Science and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia as a Professor of Electrical Engineering in 2009.
+His current research interests include massive MIMO systems, rural connectivity and wireless communication systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Mohamed-Slim~Alouini [F]} (slim.alouini@kaust.edu.sa) received his Ph.D. degree in electrical engineering from the California Institute of Technology, Pasadena, in 1998.
+He is now a Distinguished Professor of Electrical Engineering at KAUST.
 His current research interests include the modeling, design, and performance analysis of wireless communication systems. \end{IEEEbiographynophoto}